 I value those who take the effort to write a complete sentence with correct grammar, spelling and punctuation.
 It shows they pay attention to their thoughts.
 It shows they don’t take you for granted.
 It shows they will leave no room for assumptions.
 However, great command over a language is not a proxy for intelligence.

 I value friendships that push me to be a better version of myself.
 If I don’t feel someone’s presence in my life has any uplifting effect on me, I try not to take it too far.
-At the worst, you would see my vindictive side.
+It might feel a bit selfish this way but the truth is you want to be around people who inspire you to do better and not be too complacent with life.
 I judge you by the friends you move along with.
 Nothing can clearly show shared values as a bunch of friends.